aleksati/dataset-sonification-with-web-audio/README.md

 5. Via the small dropdown menu "Sketch Files" in the left column of the web editor, choose to "upload file" and drag and drop the "browser" folder into the popup square.

-6. To make the enviornment a little cleaner, create folders for the "examples" and "data" files.

 ### Local (advanced)

 1. Download [Visual Studio Code](https://code.visualstudio.com/download).